bluesam1/collab-canvas/README.md

 ## Known Limitations

-- No undo/redo functionality
-- No copy/paste operations
 - No permanent shape grouping (only temporary for operations)
 - No layers/z-index control
-- No export/import functionality
+- No import functionality (export is available)
 - Single-line text only (no multi-line support)
 - Basic mobile support (no touch gesture optimizations)
+- Multi-select transform only scales (no rotation or non-uniform scaling)

 ## Deployment Information